Videodrome: Development

 The basis for Videodrome came from David Cronenberg's childhood.
 Cronenberg used to pick up American television signals from Buffalo, New York, late at night after Canadian stations had gone off the air, and worry he might see something disturbing not meant for public consumption.
 As Cronenberg explained, "I've always been interested in dark things and other people's fascinations with dark things.
 Plus, the idea of people locking themselves in a room and turning a key on a television set so that they can watch something extremely dark, and by doing that, allowing themselves to explore their fascinations."
+Cronenberg watched Marshall McLuhan, on whom O'Blivion was based, and McLuhan later taught at the University of Toronto while Cronenberg was a student there, although he never took any of McLuhan's classes.

 Cronenberg's first exploration of themes of the branding of sex and violence and media impacting people's reality was writing a treatment titled Network of Blood in the early 1970s; its premise was a worker for an independent television company (who would become Max Renn in Videodrome) unintentionally finding, in the filmmaker's words, "a private television network subscribed to by strange, wealthy people who were willing to pay to see bizarre things."
 He later planned the story to be told from the main character's first-person perspective, showcasing a duality between how insane he looks to other people and how he himself perceives a different reality in his head.
 Concepts similar to Network of Blood's were further explored in a 1977 episode of the CBC Television series Peep Show Cronenberg directed, named "The Victim."
-The film's fictional station CIVIC-TV was modeled on the real-life Canadian television network Citytv, which was known for broadcasting pornographic content and violent films in its late-night programming bloc The Baby Blue Movie.
+The film's fictional station CIVIC-TV was modeled on the real-life Toronto television station CITY-TV, which was known for broadcasting pornographic content and violent films in its late-night programming bloc The Baby Blue Movie.

+Victor Snolicki, Dick Schouten, and Pierre David of Vision 4, a company taking advantage of Canada's tax shelter policies, aided Cronenberg in the film's financing.
+Vision 4 dissolved after Schouten's death and reorganized into Filmplan International which funded Scanners.
+Solnicki, David, and Claude Héroux formed Filmplan II which gave financial backing to Videodrome.
+This was the last film Cronenberg made under Canada's film tax shelter policy.